Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: SIMULATION RESULTS AND ANALYSIS

-The simulation results demonstrate that increasing the modulation index $m$ enhances sensing performance by sharpening range peaks, improving Doppler separation, and reducing \ac{RMSE}.
-However, this improvement comes with practical trade-offs: a larger $m$ increases the effective bandwidth $B_{\mathrm{eff}}$, potentially exceeding spectral mask requirements, and may also challenge hardware linearity due to higher instantaneous frequency deviations, leading to increased out-of-band emissions.
-While $m=\frac{0.9}{2\pi}$ yields the best results in high-SNR scenarios, previous studies~\cite{hernando2022frequency} recommend $m=\frac{0.69}{2\pi}$ as a compromise for communication-centric applications.
-Future work could explore adaptive modulation index strategies that dynamically balance sensing and communication requirements based on real-time SNR, regulatory constraints, and application priorities.
-Additionally, investigating hardware-aware waveform optimization and joint resource allocation for ISAC systems remains an open research direction.
+Increasing the modulation index $m$ enhances sensing performance but increases the effective bandwidth $B_{\mathrm{eff}}$.
+While $m=0.9/(2\pi)$ yields optimal results in high-SNR scenarios, previous studies \cite{hernando2022frequency} recommend $m \approx 0.6/(2\pi)$ as a robust compromise for communication-centric applications.
+These findings support adaptive modulation strategies that dynamically balance sensing resolution and spectral containment based on real-time requirements.